Helen Rickerby

 Helen Rickerby is a New Zealand poet, writer, editor and publisher.
 In 2020, she won the Mary and Peter Biggs poetry prize at the Ockham New Zealand Book Awards.

-Biography

 In 1995, she was part of the group that founded JAAM literary journal.
 From 2005 to 2015 she was co-managing editor, with Clare Needham, of the journal.
 Since 2004, Rickerby has run Seraph Press, a small publishing company based in Wellington, New Zealand.